siddhesh2263/k3-cluster-setup/readme.md

 ## Part 9 - Future improvements and next steps

 While this setup gets us up and running with a functional K3s cluster, there's still a lot to refine.
-In this section, we'll look at what's missing — like security, backups, and monitoring.
+In this section, we'll look at what's missing - like security, backups, and monitoring.

 ### Security and access control:
 Right now, the cluster has no strict rules on who can access it.
-In the future, we’ll need to set up better ways to control who can see and change what—like roles and permissions that ensure only trusted users or services can do sensitive tasks.
+In the future, we’ll need to set up better ways to control who can see and change what - like roles and permissions that ensure only trusted users or services can do sensitive tasks.

 ### Backups and recovery:
 If something goes wrong, we don’t want to lose everything.
 We’ll set up ways to automatically back up the cluster’s data and test restoring from those backups.